Marketing – What is marketing in business? Is it important?

 The concept of marketing means different things to different people.
 In a nutshell, it’s the what, why and how you communicate your product, service or idea to your target audiences.

-In principle, you have a marketing strategy which includes your channels, audiences and personas, messaging strands, creative concepts and distribution calendar.
-But as the marketing landscape becomes ever-more complex, it takes a dedicated team to constantly adapt and refine your digital and traditional marketing campaigns to stay ahead of the competition.
+In principle, you have a marketing strategy that includes your channels, audiences and personas, messaging strands, creative concepts and distribution calendar.
+But as the marketing landscape becomes ever more complex, it takes a dedicated team to constantly adapt and refine your digital and traditional marketing campaigns to stay ahead of the competition.

 Most online definitions do tend to agree loosely that marketing revolves around the customers.
 And that’s important.
 From the initial concept of a product or service to the sale and aftercare, the customer should be at the heart of your business and marketing strategies.